Surfshark VPN Review 2025: Is It Worth the Money?

 • And more…

-While I like Surfshark, it has a few issues — it doesn’t work with Disney+ (my colleagues in the US, UK, and I weren’t able to visit the site in our locations when connected to Surfshark’s servers), it has slow speeds on very distant servers, and its built-in speed test isn’t accurate.
-What’s more, it’s missing WebRTC and IPv6 leak protection, and it doesn’t work in restrictive countries like China.
+While I like Surfshark, it has a few issues — it has slow speeds on very distant servers, and its built-in speed test isn’t accurate.
+What’s more, it’s missing WebRTC and IPv6 leak protection, it has a limited P2P server network, and it doesn’t work all the time in restrictive countries like China.

-That said, it’s still one of my favorite VPNs in 2024.
-And it also offers really good value, with very affordable plans that start at just $2.29 / month (and often add free months).
-You can choose from a 12-month and 24-month plan, and each one is backed by a 30-day money-back guarantee.
+That said, it’s still one of my favorite VPNs in 2025.
+And it also offers really good value, with very affordable deals.
+You can choose from a 12-month and 24-month deal, and each one is backed by a 30-day money-back guarantee.

 🏅 Overall Rank #5 out of 84 VPNs